Spectral Theory of Isogeny Graphs: First properties of isogeny graphs and reduction of Theorems and to Theorem

-Let us now take this result for granted and deduce the theorems stated in the Introduction.
+Let us see how this statement implies the other theorems described in the Introduction.

 \begin{subCorollary} With the notation as in Theorem \ref{thm:spet1}, each $G_i$ is connected.
-If $p,\ell$ and $\det N(H)$ generate $(\Z/N\Z)^\times$, then all $G_i$'s are isomorphic. \end{subCorollary} \begin{proof} By general graph theory (\cite[Proposition 1.1.2]{DSV}), the number of connected component of an $\ell{+}1$ regular graph is the multiplicity of the eigenvalues $\ell{+}1$ for the adjacency matrix, hence Proposition \ref{prop:spet} and Theorem \ref{thm:spet1} implies that $G_i$ is connected.
+If $p,\ell$ and $\det \mathcal N_H$ generate $(\Z/N\Z)^\times$, then all $G_i$'s are isomorphic. \end{subCorollary} \begin{proof} By general graph theory, e.g. the argument from \cite[Proposition 1.1.2]{DSV}, the number of connected component of an $\ell{+}1$ regular graph is the multiplicity of the eigenvalues $\ell{+}1$ for the adjacency matrix, hence Proposition \ref{prop:spet} and Theorem \ref{thm:spet1} implies that $G_i$ is connected.

-For the second part we notice that $p,\ell$ and $\det N(H)$ generate $(\Z/N\Z)^\times$ if and only if $\langle p, \det N(H)\rangle$ acts transitively on the set of orbits $\{C_1, \ldots, C_n\}$.
-If, for $g$ in $N(H)$, $\det(g)$ maps $C_i$ to $C_j$, then $\langle g \rangle$ and $\langle g^{-1} \rangle$ give an isomorphism between $G_i$ and $G_j$.
+For the second part we notice that $p,\ell$ and $\det \mathcal N_H$ generate $(\Z/N\Z)^\times$ if and only if $\langle p, \det \mathcal N_H\rangle$ acts transitively on the set of orbits $\{C_1, \ldots, C_n\}$.
+If, for $g$ in $\mathcal N_H$, $\det(g)$ maps $C_i$ to $C_j$, then $\langle g \rangle$ and $\langle g^{-1} \rangle$ give an isomorphism between $G_i$ and $G_j$.
 Analogously, if $p$ maps $C_i$ to $C_j$, then $\langle \sigma \rangle$ gives an isomorphism between $G_i$ and $G_j$. \end{proof}